-10. Do you have people you can talk openly with about money?
+10. Do you have people you can talk openly with about money (not including us)?
 How does talking about money impact your confidence and progress?

 I have a few family members and one friend I can talk to about money.
 It’s helpful to talk with my friend, because she is my age and we can discuss the ins and outs of managing money as young working professionals and encourage each other to go after promotions or raises in our jobs (she works in the marketing realm as well).